|

 be such a critical flop.
 Despite his sky-high popularity at the time,

-spectrum was Alan Rickman, whose entertainingly sick portrayal of the
+the spectrum was Alan Rickman, whose entertainingly sick portrayal of

-between independence and typical damsel, and showing brutality
+existence between independence and typical damsel, and showing brutality

 unsuitable for children and disconcerting for adults.
 Still, audiences